thecdil/sediment/_tributaries/atmosphere.md

 Even after I learn how balanced rocks get formed, I cannot get past a feeling of wonder.
 I wonder at the cooperation between wind and sand, their joint ability to sculpt such lively forms.
 I wonder too that even in its absence, in the spaces where it has blown away, sediment divulges its stories.

-{% include feature/new-section.html %}

 {% include feature/image-gallery.html objectid="sediment147;sediment148" caption=false%}
 {% include feature/image-gallery.html objectid="sediment149;sediment150" caption=false%}

-IN THE COLLECTION, I find more photographs of balanced rocks, and in all of them, the photographer, Tad Nichols, has placed the rocks at the center of the image, as if he is taking their portrait, as if he is trying to capture something essential about their presence, their strange forms.
+In the collection, I find more photographs of balanced rocks, and in all of them, the photographer, Tad Nichols, has placed the rocks at the center of the image, as if he is taking their portrait, as if he is trying to capture something essential about their presence, their strange forms.
 I sense wonder in the composition of these photographs, and think perhaps my wonder is not only mine, but also Tad's.

+{% include feature/trib-button.html trib="land" image="land" text="Land" %}

 {% include feature/new-section.html %}